 Or, which technology needs to be deployed in order to have the most efficient app built?
 Android or iOS?
 Native or cross-platform apps?
 After a series of debates and discussions, the verdict was inclined more towards cross-platform support.
 Now, this called for another question, which framework would be best when we talk about cross-platform apps?

 While Xamarin and Ionic were doing a great job, the advent of Flutter changed all.
 The fact that it enables the development of cross-platform apps would sound sufficient to gather attention.
 It is recently been into talks about undertaking the Hemingway plan.
-Now, there isn’t any other framework that induces the same, and so, Flutter is getting one step ahead of all.
+Now, there isn’t any other framework that induces the same, and so, Flutter for app developement is getting one step ahead of all.

 - Flutter stands 34th in GutHubs most popular software repo.